AXeL-dev/youtube-viewer/README.md

 ![screenshot](screenshots/popup.png)

-> This is a fun made project in my road to practice React & to learn more about it, so many aspects of the project may change along the time.
+> This is a fun made project in my road to practice React & to get more used to it, therefore, many aspects of the project may change over the time.
 Any help or feedback is welcome :pray:.

 ## Installation